-Andrea Martin has been an advocate for individuals and corporations for nearly two decades, representing a wide range of disputes in various litigation venues including government agencies, state and federal courts, and appeals courts.
+Andrea has been an advocate for individuals and corporations for nearly two decades, various disputes in various litigation venues, including government agencies, state and federal courts, and appeals courts.

 J.D., magna cum laude, Suffolk University Law School, May 2006

 B.S., Biology, Boston College, May 2002

 U.S. District Court, Massachusetts

 U.S. Court of Appeals, First Circuit